Note

 Under Virtual Machines, select Add.

-Choose the encrypted VMs you want to back up using the select policy, and select OK.
+Choose the encrypted VMs that you want to back up by using the select policy, and select OK.

-If you're using Azure Key Vault, on the vault page, you'll see a message that Azure Backup needs read-only access to the keys and secrets in the Key Vault.
+If you're using Key Vault, on the vault page, you see a message that Azure Backup needs read-only access to the keys and secrets in the key vault:

-If you receive this message, you need to set permissions as described in the procedure below.
+If you receive this message, set permissions as described in the following procedure:

-To enable backups for ADE encrypted VMs using Azure RBAC enabled key vaults, you need to assign Key Vault Administrator role to the Backup Management Service Microsoft Entra app by adding a role assignment in Access Control of key vault.
+To enable backups for ADE-encrypted VMs by using key vaults that are enabled by Azure role-based access control (RBAC), assign the Key Vault Administrator role to the Backup Management Service Microsoft Entra app by adding a role assignment on Access control for the key vault.

-Learn about the different available roles.
-The Key Vault Administrator role can allow permissions to get, list, and back up both secret and key.
+Learn about the available roles.
+The Key Vault Administrator role allows permission to get, list, and back up both the secret and the key.

-For Azure RBAC enabled key vaults, you can create custom role with the following set of permissions.
-Learn how to create custom role.
+For Azure RBAC-enabled key vaults, you can create a custom role with the following set of permissions.
+Learn how to create a custom role.

 Action | Description |